ocean-onion/BDCraft-maybe/clean_docs/vital/README.md

 ## Commands

-For a full list of Vital Module commands, see the [Commands Reference](../commands.md#vital-module-commands).
+For a full list of Vital Module commands, see the [Admin Commands](../admin/commands.md).

 ## Configuration

-For configuration options related to the Vital Module, see the [Configuration Guide](../configuration.md#vital-configuration-vitalyml).
+For configuration options related to the Vital Module, see the [Configuration Guide](../configuration/configuration.md).

 ## Permissions

-For permissions related to the Vital Module, see the [Permissions Reference](../permissions.md#vital-permissions).
+For permissions related to the Vital Module, see the [Permissions Reference](../configuration/permissions.md).